osxmidi/LinVst-X/README.md

 See the convert folder Notes on how to make the linvstx.so renaming conversion utilities.

+The LinVst-X server can be preloaded

+wine /usr/bin/lin-vst-server-x.exe.so for 64 bit plugins

+wine /usr/bin/lin-vst-server-x32.exe.so for 32 bit plugins

-The server can be killed when no plugins are loaded.
+The LinVst-X server can be killed

 To kill the server (when no plugins are loaded) get the pid(s) of lin-vst-server